austinjosephmetz/riaWeatherApp/README.md

 Notes:
 I tried my best to stay within the 2 hour (which I still kind of went outside of) window and as such was not able to fully flesh out some of the functionality which I will list here:
+- Add in code for hourly forecast.
+The issue I had here was that the free api for the 5-day/3-hour starts its split on the following day, so there was no way to get the next intervals from the current time using the free version of the api.
+If I had access to the current hourly api I would use that to populate actual values into the hourly forecast card using the data from that response
 - Add in code for 5-day forecast.
 I would approach this based on using the 5-day/3-hour api.
 I would gather the different list items and group them based on their date. from here iterate through each date to get the high and low temps within each group and figure which weather icon to show most likely at the middle of the day and then display this info accordingly
 - Add in code for search which would use a regex that would filter through the different city values we have (this likely wouldn't take long but I didn't prioritize this when working through this project)
 - Update styling further to match mockup